Chinese technology giant Tencent plans a huge investment in 'new infrastructure,' including cloud computing and artificial intelligence.

-On Monday, Tencent said it would would issue up to $20 billion of new bonds to raise capital, with $12bn currently available.
+On Monday, Tencent said it would issue up to $20 billion of new bonds to raise capital, with $12bn currently available.
 The company is best-known for its WeChat messaging app, which has far more functionality than messenger platforms like WhatsApp - including being able to pay bills, order goods and services, transfer money to other users, and pay in stores.

 The platform, which has more than a billion active users, is partnering with the Chongqing municipal government to allow users to apply for passports, marriage registrations, birth registrations and more.
-The app censors post critical of the government, and may be used as a state surveillance tool.
+The app censors posts critical of the government, and may be used as a state surveillance tool.

 Tencent is also the world's largest video game company, China's largest music services provider, and one of the world's most active tech investors.